rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - **Work** is more important for me than money.
-There might be other positions available that can pay me well, but the risks outweigh more than the benefits which affect my well-being.
-Therefore, I would prefer staying in a job where I can see personal and professional advancement.
+There might be other positions available that can pay me well, but I am exposed to unsafe working conditions.
+Therefore, I would prefer staying in a job that promotes a positive and productive work environment.

 #### **Do you consider yourself successful?**